 MAP DESIGN BY MEGAN ASBECK

-An East High School chemistry class experiment led by student De’Aunte Johnson, now a freshman at The College at Brockport intending to major in business administration, was chosen by NASA to travel for six to eight weeks in the SpaceX rocket launched on August 14.
+An East High School chemistry class experiment led by student De’Aunte Johnson, now a freshman at SUNY Brockport intending to major in business administration, was chosen by NASA to travel for six to eight weeks in the SpaceX rocket launched on August 14.
 Performed by Johnson and two of his classmates, the experiment tested the effect of microgravity on the deterioration of chlorophyll in phytoplankton.
 Johnson said the experiment almost went unfinished, but after rounds of trial and error, it’s flying high.

 “The experience was unbelievable.
 News station after news station came to interview us.
 We were even given a chance to audition for a Microsoft commercial via Skype.” – De’Aunte Johnson

 Lecturer in the Department of Theatre and Music Studies Maria Scipione '91 directed a 'Shakespeare in the Park' at Highland Park Bowl in Rochester, NY.
 Her production of As You Like It starred three alumni of the theatre department: Misty (Stratton) Macey '11, Skylar Shaw '16, Shannon Toot '15.